My Secret Jet Lag Cure + 9 More Helpful Tips to recover from a flight

 2. Drink warm water

-The lovely JJ from 84th and 3rd shared this with me recently.
-Drink warm water for the duration of the flight.
-It is an Ayurvedic technique.
 You know that ancient Indian philosophy that created meditation and yoga.
-I feel as if they know their shit (They also did the whole bare foot thing).
+I feel as if they know their stuff!
+(They also did the whole bare foot thing).

 3. Nap during the flight

-Take short little naps on the flight when you feel sleepy.
-It will help build those reserves.
-If you can sleep for longer make it so that you sleep during the sleep time of your arrival time zone.
+If you can sleep for longer make it so that you sleep during your usual sleep schedule of your arrival time zone.

 For early morning arrivals, ensure you get some sleep on the plane to help you to stay awake until night time.
-If you are arriving at night, avoid sleeping much during the flight.

 Hot Tip: As soon as you board your plane set your phone to the new time zone and play to that.